Christian M. 6 min read

 What is NAT?

-NAT (Network Address Translation) is a service imparted by advanced firewalls that lets multiple devices within your network share a single public static IP address to communicate with the Internet.
-It translates each device’s private IP address into the common public address, keeping internal network details hidden from the outside world, including malicious actors.
+NAT (Network Address Translation) is a service provided by advanced firewalls that lets multiple devices within your network share a single public static IP address to communicate with the Internet.

 How much traffic can my router’s firewall secure?

-Explore our business broadband deals with the best firewall protection today.
+Compare business broadband deals with the best firewall protection today.

 Compare Business Broadband